It is normal to feel angry now and again when you go through a difficult and challenging situation.

 Try mindfulness and relaxation techniques

-Using relaxation techniques and practicing mindfulness can help you to replace angry emotions with a sense of calmness
+Using relaxation techniques and practising mindfulness can help you to replace angry emotions with a sense of calmness

 Eat a healthy diet